 or formal in nature.
 Additionally, you should avoid wearing dark black

 since it gives off an impression of high authority and dominance.

 Be clean – Just like your clothes, hygiene is of utmost importance.
 Do not

 look dirty or unshaven.
 Do not come into the courtroom smelling like cigarettes,

 alcohol, or marijuana.
 Use a conservative amount of cologne or perfume.

 Men should wear a suit and tie to their first appearance.
-If you do not
+You also have the

-have a suit, you have the option of wearing a sports coat along with a
+option of wearing a sports coat along with a long-sleeved, button-down

 Women should either wear a nice dress or a business suit, such as a conservative